Ontario Police Created a 'Blue Lives Matter' Campaign And People are Pissed

 "It's disgusting... they think they could actually be able to erase a movement that was created because of the violence that they inflict on the black community," she said.

-Williams added, "You have blacks who are being killed by the police.
-There is no remembrance of their body, of their flesh, of their family.
-When police officers die, they get buried in state."
+"You have blacks who are being killed by the police, there is no remembrance of their body, of their flesh, of their family.
+When a police officer dies, they get buried in state."

 If the police association was truly ignorant of the significance of Black Lives Matter, she said it should apologize publicly and voice support for victims of racial oppression.

-"No one is saying all lives don't matter, but the fact that black people have to make it clear that we do... we're dying every eight hours out here," she said.
+"No one is saying all lives don't matter but the fact that black people have to make it clear that we do... we're dying every eight hours out here."

-Both Sheffield and Williams said the campaign's offensiveness is detracting from the legitimate issue of PTSD among first responders.
+Both Sheffield and Williams said the campaign's offensiveness is detracting from the legitimate issue of PTSD amongst first responders.

-"Recognizing your privilege... and using that privilege as a stance to stop shit like this from happening, that's the proper use of an ally," Williams said.
+"Recognizing your privilege... and using that privilege as a stance to stop shit like this from happening, that's the proper use of an ally."